 These powerful tools are way more than a fresh parlor trick or source of corny iPhone jokes.
 They represent one of the fastest developing search technologies.
 In fact, according to ComScore estimates, “50% of all searches will be voice searches by 2020.”
 Even more intriguing for proponents of digital assistant enabled speakers, like Amazon’s Echo devices or Google’s Home speakers, Mediapost estimates “About 30% of searches will be done without a screen by 2020.”

-By those estimates, there is no question voice search is a growing force in pursuit, but even if it never reaches those levels, it is already an essential component of a robust search marketing plan.
+There is no question voice search is a growing force in pursuit by those estimates, but even if it never reaches those levels, it is already an essential component of a robust search marketing plan.
 In a mid-2016 keynote at Google I/O, CEO Sundar Pichai reported that voice search represented 20% of the queries from Google’s mobile app and Android devices.

 Mayo Clinic Teaches Alexa First Aid